Sub-100-fs formation of dark excitons in monolayer WS2: Introduction

-More specifically, in this study, we combine photoemission electron microscopy (PEEM) with high spatial resolution (75~\textit{nm}) and femtosecond pump-probe spectroscopy with exceptionally high temporal resolution (13~\textit{fs}).
-Pumping at the main exciton resonance (2~\textit{eV}), we study subsequent carrier dynamics in WS$_2$ monolayer using the developed transient PEEM (TR-PEEM) apparatus.
-By design of the experiment, we detect ultrafast intervalley scattering from K valleys (\textit{i.e.}, formation of dark excitons) occurring with a time constant in the range of $14-50$~\textit{fs}, detected via photoemission stimulated by broadband probe pulses in the deep-ultraviolet (DUV, 4.7~\textit{eV}).
-A high-temporal resolution was ultimately achieved by generation of very short DUV pulses via achromatic phase matching in a nonlinear crystal, described previously\cite{Baum2004,Bruder2021} but never used before as part of transient photoemission microscopes.
+Previously, femtosecond carrier kinetics in TMdC materials have been investigated using optical and photoemission-based spectroscopies with time resolutions in the range of 20--200~\textit{fs} with the most common value being a few tens of femtoseconds\cite{Ceballos2016,Steinleitner2017,Trovatello2020,Wang2018,Huber2019,Li2020,Xu2020,Sass2021,Liang2021,Hein2016,Madeo2020,Wallauer2021,Helmrich2021,Bertoni2016,Dong2021}.
+In particular, sub-100-\textit{fs} carrier dynamics have previously been identified in MoS$_2$\cite{Trovatello2020}, WSe$_2$\cite{Steinleitner2017,Wang2018}, and WS$_2$\cite{Wallauer2021} monolayers.
+In the latter case, an intervalley transfer time of $16\pm5$~\textit{fs} was observed from temporal offsets of momentum-resolved signals via two-photon photoemission with $>50$~\textit{fs} temporal resolution.
+In this study, we pushed the resolution below 20~\textit{fs} enabling straightforward observation in the temporal domain of sub-100~\textit{fs} formation of momentum-forbidden dark excitons in monolayer WS$_2$ measured in a simpler setting via one-photon photoemission.

-In monolayers, sub-100-\textit{fs} carrier dynamics have previously been identified in MoS$_2$\cite{Trovatello2020}, WSe$_2$\cite{Steinleitner2017,Wang2018}, and WS$_2$\cite{Wallauer2021}.
-In the latter case, intervalley transfer time of $16\pm5$~\textit{fs} was observed from temporal offsets of momentum-resolved signals via two-photon photoemission with $>50$~\textit{fs} temporal resolution.
-Here, we report on sub-100-\textit{fs} formation of momentum-forbidden dark excitons in monolayer WS$_2$ measured directly (owing to the high temporal resolution) in a simpler setting (TR-PEEM) via one-photon photoemission.
-Taking advantage of imaging capabilities of the setup, we additionally distinguish spatially-heterogeneous signals from monolayer interior and edges, pointing at defects-mediated dynamics.
+More specifically, we combine photoemission electron microscopy (PEEM) with high spatial resolution\cite{Maarsell2015,Wittenbecher2021,Vogelsang2021} (75~\textit{nm}) and femtosecond pump-probe spectroscopy with exceptionally high temporal resolution (13~\textit{fs}).
+By pumping at the main exciton resonance (2~\textit{eV}), we study subsequent carrier dynamics in WS$_2$ monolayer using the developed transient PEEM (TR-PEEM) apparatus.
+By design of the experiment, we detect ultrafast intervalley scattering from K valleys (\textit{i.e.}, the formation of dark excitons) occurring with a time constant in the range of $14-50$~\textit{fs}, detected via photoemission stimulated by broadband probe pulses in the deep-ultraviolet (DUV, 4.7~\textit{eV}).
+High temporal resolution was ultimately achieved by generating very short DUV pulses via achromatic phase matching in a nonlinear crystal, a method described previously\cite{Baum2004,Bruder2021} but never used before as part of transient photoemission microscopes.
+We finally take advantage of the imaging capabilities of the setup to additionally distinguish spatially-heterogeneous signals from the monolayer interior and edges, pointing at long-term defect-mediated processes.